16 Air Travel Tips to Follow for Smooth Flying

 Air travel tip #3: Don’t accept the first voucher on an overbooked flight

 If your flight is overbooked, don’t accept the first voucher that comes your way.
 Airlines typically increase their offer until there are enough volunteers willing to give up their seats.
 If the airline bumps you involuntarily, insist on cash compensation instead of a voucher.
-Flying is rough enough; could you handle the longest flight in the world?

 Air travel tip #4: Visit the airport lounge during a long layover

 For infrequent flyers, it’s hard to justify the several-hundred dollar annual fees that are associated with airline lounges.
 But if you’ve got a long layover, it might be worth it to purchase a daily pass.
 Here is your guide for getting into the best airport lounges that too for far less than what you had expected to pay!
 One-day passes are available for Admirals Club, Sky Club, and United Club, all for $60 or less.
 Amenities include everything from complimentary snacks and drinks to Wi-Fi and shower suites.
 Here’s how to make the most out of your airport layover.